llfung/ODR-BINDy-MATLABApp/README.md

 ```
 sh run_ODR_BINDy_3D.sh ../R2024b
 ```

+## Run instruction (Windows)
+Once installed, run the app from the start menu.
+The app is located in %AppData%.

 ## Data loading
 You can load whatever time-series data into the app.
 The application currently only works for 3 Dimensional System that is equi-temporally sampled.